JTHG Extreme Journey Camps - Offered in Albemarle and Loudoun Counties

-See what Loudoun County Public Schools have to say about Extreme Camp
+See what participants have to say about the program

 About Extreme Journey Camp

-The Extreme Journey Through Hallowed Ground Summer Camp, the cornerstone of JTHG Partnership’s educational programs, is open to rising 6th through 8th grade students.
-In this remarkable program, students spend two weeks uncovering “the mysteries of history, through espionage.”
+The Extreme Journey Through Hallowed Ground Summer Camp, the cornerstone of JTHG Partnership’s educational programs, is open to rising 6th, 7th and 8th grade students.
+In this remarkable adventure, students spend two weeks uncovering “the mysteries of history, through espionage.”

 Extreme "Top Secret" Mission Activities

 Extreme Journey campers are given the unforgettable opportunity to complete a variety of activities.
 These may include the chance to:

 - Canoe the Potomac or James River to investigate Native American culture